Miniature people sitting on top of stacks of coins.

 Lasting Powers Of Attorney Sussex

-Our service provides clear guidance through the Lasting Powers of Attorney (LPA) process, helping you appoint attorneys to make decisions about your property, finances, health, and day-to-day care with confidence.
+Our service provides clear guidance through the Lasting Powers of Attorney (LPA) process.
+We help you appoint attorneys to make decisions about your property, finances, health and care with confidence.

 What is an LPA?

-A Lasting Power of Attorney (LPA) is a legal document that allows you to appoint one or more attorneys to make decisions on your behalf if you lose mental capacity.
-An LPA is legally recognised and can cover property and financial affairs or health and welfare matters.
+A Lasting Power of Attorney (LPA) is a legal document.
+It allows you to appoint one or more attorneys to make decisions and act on your behalf if you lose mental capacity.
+An LPA is a legally recognised document, covering property and financial affairs or health and welfare matters.

-This can cover decisions related to your health, finances, and personal well-being, ensuring that your best interests are upheld even when you can't communicate them yourself.
+This can cover decisions related to your health, finances and personal well-being.
+It upholds your best interests even when you are unable to manage them yourself.

 Lasting powers of attorney sussex